Skip to content

 165. Programme to support scheme smallholders?

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also has a plasma project that provides 20% of the farm business license area as local residents' farms in accordance with Indonesian laws, granting the right to operate farms directly to indigenous people, and establishing itself as a community development model that guarantees job creation and economic activities.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also has a plasma project that allocates 20% of the permitted plantation area to be granted to and managed by local farmers which aims to create jobs and enhance economic activity in the local community.

 • N